Law A Level

 WJEC

-AS Law requires students to study areas such as the civil and criminal justice systems, the application of the law to scenarios and the law of tort.
+Law A Level requires students to study areas such as the civil and criminal justice systems, applying law to scenarios, and the law of tort.

-At A2, learners will study criminal law and human rights law, providing them with a breadth of knowledge of core legal subjects.
-Throughout both AS and A2 level, learners will develop legal skills such as applying the law, formulating a legal argument, analysing a factual scenario and evaluating the law.
+At A2, learners explore criminal law and human rights law, providing them with a breadth of knowledge in core legal subjects.
+Throughout AS and A2 levels, learners develop legal skills, including applying the law, formulating legal arguments, analyzing factual scenarios, and evaluating the law.

 AS Level (year 1)